fannyynyberg/Federated-Learning-and-Over-the-Air-Computation/README.md

 This repository contains the official implementation for the bachelor’s thesis:

 **"Federated Learning and Over-the-Air Computation: A Comparative Study"**
-**Fanny Nyberg & Filip Svebeck**
+** by Fanny Nyberg & Filip Svebeck**
 School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, 2025

 ## About the Project

-This project investigates and compares two aggregation strategies in Federated Learning:
+This project investigates and compares two communication strategies in Federated Learning (FL):

-- **Federated Averaging (FedAvg)** – the standard federated averaging algorithm.
+- **Orthogonal Federated Learning (FL)** – utilizing orthogonal communication and Federated Averaging (FedAvg).
-- **Over-the-Air Computation (AirComp)** – aggregation by leveraging signal superposition.
+- **Over-the-Air Federated Learning (Over-the-Air FL)** – utilizing non-orthogonal communication and Over-the-Air Computation (AirComp).

 The goal of this thesis is to evaluate the convergence and accuracy of both methods under different settings.